BhosxzTechke/Myportfolio-antiks/README.md

 <img src="https://drive.google.com/uc?export=view&id=1UEnB3R7vNyhG7kmYnxrLsiKBoZ27d6NR" alt="Google Drive Image" />

 ## Disclaimer & Credits

-This portfolio is heavily inspired by the design and structure of [ByteGrad's portfolio](https://github.com/ByteGrad/portfolio-website).
+This portfolio is inspired by [ByteGrad's portfolio](https://github.com/ByteGrad/portfolio-website).
-I modified the content to reflect my own projects, experience, and personal branding.
+I have customized the content to showcase my own work and skills.

-The original project is owned by ByteGrad, and all credit goes to them for the design and concept.
-This version is used for educational and personal showcase purposes only.
+All credit for the original design goes to ByteGrad.
+This is used for learning and personal portfolio purposes only.